warmashster/Themes-For-test.airmash.online/README.md

 Hi!
 Welcome
 This is only for if You use [Starma.sh](https://starma.sh/)  for the Theme graphics, and if you quit [Starma.sh](https://starma.sh/) because of lag lately, but admired the graphic of the Theme.

-I can't edit [Airmash](https://test.airmash.online/) items lately because there are a new Upgrade box and a Carrot Missile.
 # **HOW TO USE THESE FILES?**

 Easy!
 Just follow these simple steps, and you will be done faster than reading this paragraph!